vmware/vic/doc/user_doc/vic_admin/networks.md

 vSphere Container Host connects to four network types.
  ![vSphere Container Host Management Network](vch-net.png)

 - vSphere Management Network: to communicate with vCenter and ESXi hosts.
-This network also serves as a tether within the containers to communicate with the vSphere Container Host.
+This network also serves as a tether within the containers to communicate with the vSphere Integrated Containers virtual container host.
  ![vSphere Management Network](vch-management-net.png)
 - Docker Management Endpoint Network: to connect to Docker clients and isolate the Docker endpoints from the more public external network.
  ![Docker Management Endpoint Network](vch-docker-net.png)